Tour to Northern Spain 9 days from Costa del Sol

 PRICE in Euros

-1.360,00 €
+1.435,00 €

 Description: Tour to Northern Spain 9 days from Costa del Sol

 A fascinating 9 days tour of Andalusia and Northern Spain from the Costa del Sol.
 Our first stop will be at Granada, where we will visit the Palace of Alhambra and the beautiful Generalife Gardens.
-We will continue to Toledo and Madrid, then travel along the Cantabrian Coast in Northern Spain, and its most emblematic places, such as San Sebastian, Bilbao, Santander, and the Picos de Europa (Peaks of Europe) mountain range.
-We return to Andalusia, visiting Salamanca, Caceres, Seville, and Ronda, thus concluding an unforgettable experience.
+We will continue to Toledo and Madrid, then travel along the Cantabrian Coast in Northern Spain, and its most emblematic places, such as Pamplona, San Sebastian, Bilbao, Santander, and the Picos de Europa (Peaks of Europe) mountain range.
+We return to Andalusia, visiting Salamanca, Merida, Seville, and Ronda, thus concluding an unforgettable experience.

 Departure days of the tour